JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/index.md

 ```
 - the internal variables are linear combinations of the variables that parametrize $f_i$, i.e. $U_i$ may be a dense matrix.

-The implementation of the linear-operator $U_i$, which describe entirely the partially-separable structure of $f$, changes depending on wether we use internal or elemental variables.
+The implementation of the linear-operators $U_i$, which describe entirely the partially-separable structure of $f$, changes depending on wether we use internal or elemental variables.

-At the moment, we only developed the elemental partitioned structures, but we left the door open to the development of internal partitioned structures in the future.
+At the moment, **we only support the elemental partitioned structure**, but we left the door open to develop the internal partitioned structure in the future.

 ## How to use
 Check the [tutorial](https://JuliaSmoothOptimizers.github.io/PartitionedStructures.jl/stable/tutorial/).